leo-vainio/go-learning/howToGo/primitives.md

 # Primitives in Go

-When performing arithmetic operations on primitive types you can't mix different types, not even types in the same family. int8 + int32 does for example not work
+When performing arithmetic operations on primitive types you can't mix different types, not even types in the same family. int8 + int32 does for example not work.
+For more information about how complex numbers and runes work, see the go programming language specification.

 ```go